DhanashreeBhaskar09/SkySports/README.md

 - Attempt was made to improve this further by implementing polymorphic serialization.
 - However, due to the ambiguity issues between the gradle build dependencies which will take time to resolve, current approach was implemented.
 - Strongly recommend to refer com.example.master.repository.model.DataClass which consists of the polymorphic serialization approach for existing model classes.

-# Test class
-- Test cases are added for viewmodels and json response serialized to model objects